benjaminhlina/trps/cran-comments.md

 * Overall run time has been reduced by only having. one vignette in the CRAN submission with the other three vignettes available on the pkgdown website.
 * Description file has several words that pop up as issues but they are correct.
+* The link in the README for the last submission has been correted.